 There are 7 event tables.
 After a first start, all event tables are assigned at least one destination.
-This assignment can be modified in the Message destinations ((Q = h1)) view.
-Each event table can be configured individually.
-This means it is possible with a filter to decide which event message - if any - should be sent to a particular signal destination either immediately, with a delay or not at all.
+This assignment can be modified in the Message destinations ((=h1)) view.
+Each event table can be config-

 No event:

 This type of incoming event messages are never sent to the linked destination.